-We must prove that the relation L is entire, and thus get an algorithm for inhabiting it as well as its correctness proof.
+We must prove that the relation L is entire, and thus get an algorithm (to compute the last argument) as well as its correctness proof.
 To this end, we add the appropriate field to the ClosedSemiNearRing record.
 We now reap the full benefits of using a record structure, which frees us from repeating the recursion pattern.